dylanwraith/system-design-concepts/README.md

 2PL should be used in systems where there is little overlap in transactions, since many rows are locked with this protocol.
 SSI should be used in systems where there is a lot of overlap in transactions, because it is more efficient to rollback and retry transactions than it is to lock resources and have transactions waiting.

+## Actual Serial Execution

+Check out VoltDB for an example implementation of this.

+This is accomplished by restricting your database to a single thread on a single core.
+Effectively only one transaction can run at a time on your database, completely removing any concerns for race conditions or deadlocks!

+This comes with a huge hit to processing power since concurrency is no longer feasible.
+To counteract this:
+* Data compression can be utilized to minimize the amount of data being passed around and stored
+* Storing data in-memory can greatly speed things up, but you will have limited storage compared to disk
+* Stored procedures and be utilized to optimize queries, but these are known for being a nightmare to maintain

+In general, this is not a common database approach due to its processing limitations